Staking smart contract

 Adding unstake functionality

-For now, users can only stake, but they cannot actually get their EGLD back... at all.
-Let's add the unstake endpoint in our SC:
+Currently, users can only stake, but they cannot actually get their EGLD back... at all.
+Let's add the unstake functionality in our smart contract:

 #[endpoint]